Coordinating users of shared facilities via data-driven predictive assistants and game theory

-To prepare for the algorithmic part, let us give two examples of naive dynamic assistant policies that fail. \begin{Example}[Naive assistant yields oscillation] Consider a toy scenario of two users, $i=1,2$, two slots, $D = \{0, 1\}$, $\game$ a complete-information game ($\Theta, W, X$ are constant), and $(0,1)$ and $(1,0)$ to be the (deterministic) Nash equilibria.
-For simplicity, let $C$ directly observed ($Y=C$), let $A$ be a point forecast.
-Let the users be assistant-trusting, i.e., at each day $t$, both users best-respond to $A^t$.
-The assistant starts with, say, $A^0=(0,0)$ and then, naively, each day takes yesterday's outcome $C^{t-1}$ as forecast for today, $A^t$.
-It is easy to see that this will lead to an overshooting and oscillating system $C^0 = (1,1), C^1 = (0,0), C^2 = (1,1), \ldots$ (called \socalled{flapping} by \citet{marevcek2015signalling}). \end{Example}
+for all $\pi$, and similarly $\lpointt_\pi$.
+Remember: \emph{stage $t$} must not be confused with \emph{(time) slot $k$ within} one stage.
+To motivate the algorithmic part below, let us give two examples of naive dynamic assistant policies that fail. \begin{Example}[Naive assistant yields oscillation] Consider a toy scenario of two users, $i=1,2$, two slots, $\Slots = \{0, 1\}$, $\Usig, \Acov, X$ constant, and $(0,1)$ and $(1,0)$ the (pure) Nash equilibria of the induced complete-information \bg.
+For simplicity, let $\Uact$ be directly observed ($Y=\Uact$), let $A$ be a point forecast.
+As usual, assume each day $t$ both users best-respond to $A^t$.
+The assistant starts with, say, $A^0=(0,0)$ and then, naively, each day takes yesterday's outcome $\Uact^{t-1}$ as forecast for today, $A^t$.
+It is easy to see that this will lead to an \emph{overshooting and oscillating} system $\Uact^0 = (1,1), \Uact^1 = (0,0), \Uact^2 = (1,1), \ldots$ (called \socalled{flapping} by \citet{marevcek2015signalling}). \end{Example}

-\begin{Example}[``I.i.d.'' assistant is sub-optimal] Classical forecasting applied to the sequence $c^1, c^2, ...$ from the above Example \ref{expl:oscil} would yield the empirical distribution $P(C=c) = \frac{1}{2} ( \delta_{(0,0), c} + \delta_{(1,1), c} )$ as optimal probabilistic forecast $A^t$ -- under some form of i.i.d.\ assumption.
-However, the actual best forecast would be a Dirac delta on one of the two Nash equilibria $(0,1)$ and $(1,0)$ (due to Theorem \ref{prop:argmin_ne}).
-In the next section we present an algorithm that does converge against the Nash equilibrium. \end{Example}
+\begin{Example}[``I.i.d.'' assistant is sub-optimal] Classical forecasting applied to the sequence $\Uact^1, \Uact^2, ...$ from Example \ref{expl:oscil} would yield the empirical distribution $P(\Uact=\uact) = \frac{1}{2} ( \delta_{(0,0), \uact} + \delta_{(1,1), \uact} )$, with $\delta$ the Dirac delta, as optimal probabilistic forecast $A^t$ -- under some stationarity assumption.
+But the actual best forecast would be a Dirac delta on one of the two Nash equilibria $(0,1)$ and $(1,0)$ (Theorem \ref{prop:argmin_ne}; we ignore mixed equilibria here). \end{Example}